DerrickLamers/cncjswiki/User-Guide.md

 ### Macro Widget

 This widget can use macros to automate routine tasks.
+The body of a macro is a GCode program, but you can replace parts of the GCode with calculated values.
+The calculations can be performed on literal numbers or on values representing current machine positions.
+You can create variables - names that represent values - and use them in calculations or replacements.

+The characters that distinguish regular GCode from the extra CNCjs macro syntax are % , [ , and ] .
+Lines beginning with % are used to create variables for later use.
+Inside a GCode line, [ _expression_ ]  is replaced with the value of _expression_

+The GCode program must be suitable for the controller (Grbl, TinyG, Marlin, etc) that you are using.
+There are subtle difference in the dialect of GCode that the different controllers support.
+For example, Marlin only accepts capital letters like `G0`, while Grbl will accept either `G0` or `g0`.

+The macro language can be used in GCode programs loaded from files too, not only from the Macro Widget.

-#### Statements
+#### Creating Variables

-Each line prefixed with `%` is a JavaScript statement.
-You can set a variable to the value of a mathematical expression.
+Lines that start with `%` (except for the special case `%wait`) create variables that can be used later.
+You can set a variable to the value of an arithmetic expression.
+Inside an expression, you can use variables that you created earlier, and predefined system variables that report the state of the machine.
+The syntax of expressions is a subset of the JavaScript programming language expression syntax.

 ```
 %p1x = posx